KL-RX/InsulinCalc/README.md

 # Insulin Infusion Calculator

-This is a demo of a offline insulin infusion calculator that can be used to validate rate changes.
+This is a demo of an offline insulin infusion calculator that can be used to validate rate changes based on a specific algorithm.

 ## Getting Started